lumadev/makeups-front/README.md

 # React + Vite

-Projeto em React, Vue e Tailwind, para controlar as reposições de aulas de música.
+Project in React, Vue and Tailwind, to control music class replacements.